GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Introduction

-\begin{enumerate} \item We have designed and implemented an accelerated version of Myers's algorithm for pairwise sequence alignment on an \a{fpga} that is more scalable than existing state-of-the-art solutions.
-Our design leverages two levels of parallelism: wide-bit data representation for the explicit vectorization of sequences, and a flexible parallelization of multiple pair comparisons that enables the design to maximize the resource usage of a target \a{fpga}.
-Specifically, we achieve high throughput for reads with \num{300}~nucleotides, a typical length for the most commonly used sequencing technologies, including Illumina\cite{espinosa2024advancements}.
+\begin{enumerate} \item The design and implementation of an accelerated version of Myers's algorithm for pairwise sequence alignment on an \a{fpga} that targets up to 1000\,bp read lengths, surpassing the scalability of feasible read lengths sizes of previous high-throughput FPGA designs.\footnote{Throughout the paper, we define the scalability of an FPGA design as the feasibility of targeting larger problem sizes, which is defined by the read length.}~Moreover, the design is able to maintain higher performance than other CPU and GPU state-of-the-art solutions within this range.
+Our design leverages two levels of parallelism: wide-bit data representation for explicit vectorization of sequences, and a flexible parallelization of multiple pair comparisons that enables the design to maximize resource usage of a target \a{fpga}.
+Specifically, we achieve a maintained high-throughput scaling for reads in the \num{200}--\num{500}\,bp range, which includes typical lengths for widely used sequencing technologies such as Illumina~\cite{espinosa2024advancements}, including recent 500\,bp options.\footnote{\url{https://www.illumina.com/systems/sequencing-platforms.html}}

-\item We show that Myers's algorithm is compute-bound when correctly dimensioning the design's computing and buffering elements.
+\item Evidence of the compute-boundness of Myers's algorithm when correctly dimensioning the design's computing and buffering elements.
 Our \gls{fpga} design exploits internal memory resources to cache sequences and drastically reduce the volume of data read from the system RAM.

-\item We propose an \a{fpga}-based SW-HW co-design approach using \a{hls} to develop a template-based accelerator that is parameterizable at design time.
-The template is used to instantiate an accelerator optimized for the problem size and platform resources.
-Our proposal optimizes the resource usage of the \a{fpga} by adjusting the number of parallel pair-alignment units, the sequence buffering size, and the maximum sequence length.
-Our co-design approach is easy to integrate into other bioinformatics pipelines by deploying the complete application on a Linux operating system in the \a{fpga}. \item We conduct a comprehensive evaluation of the energy efficiency of state-of-the-art pairwise alignment implementations.
-Given the scarcity of prior analyses on energy efficiency, we provide estimates for the energy efficiency of state-of-the-art CPU, GPU, and FPGA implementations based on performance metrics and machine specifications reported in the existing literature. \end{enumerate}
+\item The proposal of an \a{fpga}-based SW-HW co-design approach using \a{hls} to develop a template-based accelerator that is parameterizable at design time.
+The template is used to instantiate an accelerator optimized for the size of the problem and the resources of the platform.
+Our proposal optimizes the resource usage of \as{fpga} by adjusting the number of parallel pair alignment units, the buffer size for sequences, and the maximum sequence length.
+This co-design approach is easy to integrate into other bioinformatics pipelines by deploying the complete application on a Linux operating system in the \a{fpga}.

+\item A comprehensive evaluation of the energy efficiency of state-of-the-art pairwise alignment implementations.
+Given the scarcity of previous analyses on energy efficiency, we measure the energy efficiency of state-of-the-art CPU, GPU, and \gls{fpga} implementations. \end{enumerate}